Ambassadors lay flowers at site of Moscow concert hall massacre | Law-Order

 Foreign diplomats in Russia laid flowers on Saturday at the site of last week's attack on a suburban Moscow concert hall that killed 144 people.

 Those in attendance included ambassadors from the United States, EU countries, Africa and Latin America.
-Russian state news agency RIA Novosti noted that the attendees included representatives of "unfriendly states".
+Russian state news agency RIA Novosti noted that the "around 130 diplomatic missions" taking part included representatives of "unfriendly states".

 Since the attack, thousands of people have brought bunches of flowers, wreaths and other tokens such as teddy bears, creating a makeshift memorial at the Crocus City Hall.